 Complimentary yoga is held in the Sunset Green on Saturdays and Sundays.
-Guests can also cruise around town on one of custom-designed, blue-and-white bikes.
-The hotel also has their own "underwater library," which offers waterproof books available for free of charge.
+Guests can also cruise around town on one of the custom-designed blue-and-white bikes.
+The hotel also has its own "underwater library," which offers waterproof books available for free of charge.
 Fitness junkies will love the "Bootcamp in a Box," a 30-minute self-guided, instructional workout kit.
 To get to Old Town, take the property's complimentary shuttle.

 It’s $30 per pet, per day for furry friends 50 pounds or lighter.
 The Gates charges a $38 resort fee that includes the shuttle to the Old Town, onsite parking, high-speed wifi, and 10 percent off the onsite Starbucks.
-Breakfast isn’t included, but the poolside menu is on the more affordable side and plays into the destination's Latin and Caribbean flavors with creative takes on classic brunch fare.
-Our pick: the Cuban egg press -- a fun twist on a classic egg sandwich served with Applewood bacon on Cuban baguette.
+Breakfast isn’t included, but the poolside menu is affordable.
+Plus, it plays into the destination's Latin and Caribbean flavors with creative takes on classic brunch fare.
+Our pick: the Cuban egg press -- a fun twist on a classic egg sandwich served with Applewood bacon on a Cuban baguette.

 Florida residents, senior citizens, and AAA members can save up to 20 percent on stays at the hotel.
-The Gates also offers deals on advance purchases and stays of three nights or more.
-Rates jump up in high season (mid-December through May), so time your trip for the shoulder months to snag deals as low as $143 per night.
-Check the hotel's offers page for the latest deals, discounts, and promotions.
+Rates jump up in peak season (mid-December through May), so time your trip for the shoulder months to score the lowest prices.
+Also, be sure to check the hotel's offers page for the latest deals.

 The Gates sits at the entrance of Key West, about a 15-minute drive from Old Town’s bars and restaurants.
 Ubers can be pricy, so it’s a lot easier to hop on the hotel’s complimentary shuttle to Mallory Square (known for its nightly Sunset Celebration street soiree), which runs on the hour from 8 a.m. to 10 p.m.

 Fly directly into Key West International Airport.
-American Airlines is also launching a seasonal nonstop route from Boston to Key West Saturdays from February 15 through May 2, and hotel guests flying this route can save 20 percent off rooms at The Gates by using the code “HEYBOS.”
-Alternatively, take the three-and-a-half-hour drive from Miami International Airport along the scenic Overseas Highway, where you’ll be surrounded by water on both sides.
-If you’re heading from the west coast of Florida, you can jump on the Key West Express ferry from Fort Myers ($95 for a one-way adult ticket, about a three-and-a-half-hour ride).
+Alternatively, make the three-and-a-half-hour drive from Miami International Airport along the scenic Overseas Highway, where you’ll be surrounded by water on both sides.
+Or, if you’re heading from the west coast of Florida, you can jump on the Key West Express ferry from Fort Myers ($95 for a one-way adult ticket, about a three-and-a-half-hour ride).